Kid Craft: DIY Pressed Flower Suncatcher (with Real Flowers!)

 Anyway, back to the pressed flower suncatcher:

 Two small pressed flower suncatchers made with pink and purple pressed dried flowers in craft hoops.
-Image text overlay reads
+Image text overlay reads "DIY suncatcher" in black and purple text.

 I love how cute these beautiful flower suncatcher gifts turned out.
 I forgot to mention the best part, this requires almost zero mama involvement!
 Liam was able to basically do everything himself.
 Mama win!